What Is a Content Audit and Why Does Every Website Need One?

 Relevance scoring evaluates search demand alignment, audience intent match, and topical freshness.
 A page targeting a query with 10,000 monthly searches that directly addresses the searcher's intent and covers current information scores 25.
 A page targeting a query with zero search demand that addresses an outdated concern scores near zero.
 Performance scoring evaluates organic traffic contribution, engagement metrics, and conversion activity relative to the site's average performance per page.

 Accuracy scoring requires editorial review — automated tools can flag pages that have not been updated in 18 or more months but cannot determine whether the information on those pages is still factually correct.
 Structure scoring evaluates heading hierarchy compliance, structured data presence and validity, internal linking density, meta tag completeness, and image optimization.
+Because JSON-LD grew from 34% to 41% of web pages between 2022 and 2024 per the HTTP Archive's 2024 Web Almanac, structured data presence is now one of the most actionable audit dimensions — a binary pass/fail check that immediately separates machine-readable pages from invisible ones.
 Structure scoring is the most automatable dimension because it evaluates compliance with defined technical standards rather than subjective quality judgments.
+For related context, see Why Most Website Security Audits Fail to Prevent Real Breaches.

 Content Health Scorecard: Dimension Weights and Scoring Criteria